Black Butte Golf Getaway Itinerary

 You make quick sample tray stops at Deschutes Brewery and Bend Brewing Company before hitting the road back home – but not before dinner and stamps at Three Creeks Brewing Company in Sisters.
 The Knotty Schniztel and “Stonefly Rye” cap what couldn’t have been a more perfect day.

-Sunday, another 36 holes await at two of the region’s most secluded, yet popular courses.
-You cobble together a breakfast with leftovers from the brewery and the remaining food from the market before heading out to Powell Butte.
+Sunday, another round at one of the region’s most secluded, yet popular courses.
+You cobble together a breakfast with leftovers from the brewery and the remaining food from the market before heading out toward Powell Butte.

 The gang lingers over the bones left behind after some racks of ribs and a huge tray of fried okra with honey mustard.
 Paying the bill means the vacation is nearly over.